Personal Counseling Center Staff

 Triage Counselor

 Carolyn Bouley is a Licensed Mental Health Counselor in Rhode Island.
 She earned her BA in psychology from UMass Dartmouth, a Master’s Degree in counseling from Provdence College, and a Certificate in Graduate Studies in Advanced Counseling from Rhode Island College.
-Over the past several years Carolyn has worked as a per diem therapist at the Personal Counseling Center, and she is excited to begin her new role as triage counselor.
 Carolyn has a background in acute psychiatric care with experience in CBT, ACT, and DBT.
 Carolyn strives to help students feel comfortable accessing counseling services and supporting them throughout the process.

 picture of Kristie sitting at desk